What is Blockchain?

 Most importantly, how can you position yourself to capitalize – which could be – a massive opportunity for growth.
 Read this article to find out!

 1.- Definition of Blockchain

 5.- How does Blockchain work?

 8.- How is Blockchain in addition to cryptocurrencies?

 9.- Still want to know more about Blockchain?

 1- Definition of Blockchain

-In simple terms, the definition of blockchain is a shared digital book or database of financial transactions that are stored on multiple computers in different locations.
-The database grows constantly as new transactions or “blocks” are added to it.
-This forms a continuous chain of data where the records are public and completely verifiable.
+In simple terms, Blockchain is a shared digital book or database of financial transactions stored on multiple computers in different locations.
+The database constantly grows as new transactions or “blocks” are added, forming a continuous data chain where the records are public and completely verifiable.
 Since there is no central location, it is more difficult to hack the system, as the information exists on millions of different sites.

 2- The Story of Blockchain